dsoprea/GlacierTool/gt/resources/README.rst

       -h, --help            show this help message and exit -em ESTIMATED_MBPS, --estimated-mbps ESTIMATED_MBPS
                             Mbps to estimate a duration against
+      -pt PART_SIZE, --part-size PART_SIZE
+                            Part-size in bytes.
+Defaults to 4M.
+Must be between 1M and 4G.

 To perform the upload, you'll have to define the AWS access- and secret-key in the environment::